samelhousseini/km-openai/README.md

 1. Code: Adding a custom skill that processes csv files
 1. Code: Adding a demo for HTML crawling
 1. Code: Adding an embedding match filtering (in Redis) for filtering on metadata
+1. Integrating the features of the new repo from CogSearch PG into this one